markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 Custom static CSS files run through w3c CSS validator without any issues.

+#### Flake8/Pep8 Python Validation

+Most issues being flagged are for variables that are not being used but removing them would impact functionality of the code.
+Line
+148 in settings.py is too long but shortening may impact functionality.
+Most other issues caused by automated files.

 #### Google Lighthouse Testing information

 |   Bug	    | Debug                |